 Greeting is an important part of showing respect to others.
 According to the Zulu culture, a young person must greet an elder first when they meet.
-The child must say sawubona baba or sawubona mama, hallow father or hallow mother, according to the person’s position.
+The child must say “Sawubona baba” or “Sawubona mama” (“Hello father” or “Hello mother”), according to the person’s position.
 The child must bow his/her head down when greeting elders and take off his hat if it’s a boy.
-Some people use their body gestures when greeting e.g. shaking of hands to show that you appreciate and happy to see each other.
+Some people use their body gestures when greeting e.g. shaking of hands to show that you appreciate and are happy to see each other.

 Respect of a young person in general

-A child must not look adults straight into their eyes, do not stand when adults are available they need to sit down or kneel down and not to speak or comment when adults are having a conversation.
-A young person when in a public transport, bus they are expected to offer an adult a sit in a bus or where there is a gathering and all the seats are taken.
+A child must not look adults straight into their eyes, not stand when adults are around they need to sit down or kneel down and not speak or comment when adults are having a conversation.
+A young person when on public transport, bus they are expected to offer an adult a seat in a bus or where there is a gathering and all the seats are taken.
 And also when an adult is carrying things, a young person must help to carry those things.

 Respect of the bride to the in-laws

 A bride doesn’t speak to the father-in-law until a certain period.
-She doesn’t call her in-laws (sisters, brothers etc) by their names, and she must use an alternative name even for her husband this is easier when they already have children because she can address him by their child’s name.
+She doesn’t call her in-laws (sisters, brothers etc) by their names, and she must use an alternative name even for her husband – this is easier when they already have children because she can address him by their child’s name (i.e. father of x).
 She is not allowed to eat in front of the father-in-law.

 A homestead is very respected in a Zulu culture.
 People are not allowed to enter anywhere but only to use the main gate or entrance.
 When entering the homestead you have to give praise to the owner or head of the house by using his clan praises.
 And you need to wait for someone to welcome you and once you enter the house, you must kneel down and then greet.

 Respecting the Chief